sparkflows/sparkflows-docs/docs/machine-learning/model-serving/scoring-with-workflows.rst

 Using 3 Workflows
 -----------------

-In this pattern, one workflow is built to read in the input dataset, perform Data Preparation and also Feature Engineering.
+In this pattern, one workflow is built to read in the input datasets, perform Data Preparation and also Feature Engineering.

 This workflow prepares the input datasets to be used for Training and also Scoring.